thaffenden/vrsn/README.md

 Ensuring you properly version releases is important.

-I've had to write semantic version checks in CI pipelines in different ways for different languages in different roles.
+I've had to write semantic version checks in CI pipelines in different ways for different languages in different jobs.
 Now I can just use `vrsn` and not have to worry about solving the same problems again.

 ## Install